barotto/IBMulator/README.md

 -c PATH  Sets a configuration file to use
 -u PATH  Sets a user directory from where the program reads the ini file and stores new files, like screenshots and savestates
--v NUM  Sets the verbosity level (from 0 to 2)
+-v NUM  Sets the logging verbosity level (from 0 to 2)

 ## KNOWN BUGS